-Even though I consider myself a gamer, more specifically a PC gamer, my full-time career occupies a healthy workload.
+Even though I consider myself a gamer, my helping businesses and brands occupy a healthy workload.
 My gaming time is very much on the casual side in comparison.

 I take pride in my work, and I want to feel good doing it.